the-tatanka/personal-website/docs/miscellaneous/knowledge-transfer.md

 Knowledge transfer within a company is a major challenge.

+_I look for stuff, I know it's documented, I often don't find it._

+You expect intranet search to work like Google, and you're disappointed when it doesn't.
+Lack of success diminished confidence and led you to abandon search altogether, assuming it wouldn't work.

 Companies consist of teams and departments with different services and skills, as well as information.
 The aim is to make this information accessible and transparent to all colleagues.

 For consultants only - of course the code documentation should be with the code itself.
 And yes, there is information that should not be available to all colleagues.